WesleyBryie/ChumBucket/wiki/faq.md

 * Fitgirl's repacks are taking a hecking long time to install.
 Why?
  > Fitgirl's repacks are extremely compressed, so they'll take a long time to decompress and will take several hours to install, even on a beefy system.
 They are intended for people with *very* slow or data-capped internet, in order to give them a chance to download a game in a timely manner or without blowing through their data cap.
 If you have a strong internet connection, you should be opting to download the original scene releases rather than her repacks.

+* Why does the cracked game I just installed bring up the store page?
+ > Because you didn't apply the crack files, read the section below.
+If you've applied the patch but you're still being prompted to buy the game, check your antivirus, as it may have quarantined the crack files.
+Set an exception for the game install directory and the original download directory.

 * How do I install a "cracked" game/software?
-I installed it but when I run it, the store page just pops up.
  > If your download yielded a set of rar files in parts (in a sequence of `.r00`, `.r01`, `.r02`, etc.), then simply find the non-numbered `.rar` file, right click on it, and click extract here.
 Example image: https://i.imgur.com/WhaFCSu.jpg.
  > It will automatically extract and combine the data from all the other parts and yield a `.iso` file.
  >